“Get the inside right. The outside will fall into place.”

 So I decided to get in my car, and go to a huge shopping centre closeby – and that I would not come back until I’ve acquired a new client.

 I had no plan of ‘how’ I was going to meet or get this new client.
-I sort of believed that if I’m meant to do this healing work, and help people, magically a client would reveal themselves to me somewhere in the shopping centre.
+Perhaps If I was meant to do this healing work, and help people, magically a client would reveal themselves to me somewhere in the shopping centre.
 I’d strike up a conversation with someone who would tell me that they had a health challenge – it could be the waiter who served me coffee, or the person behind the till, or a person walking along the shops….
 In my desperate mind, anything could happen and I’d walk away with a possible appointment.
 Someone I could help, to relieve this desperate feeling I was carrying.

 What do you think happened?
 Did it work out that way?